fluent/fluent-logger-java/README.md

 ### Install with all-in-one jar file

-You can download all-in-one jar file for Fluent Logger for Java.
+You can download all-in-one jar file for Fluent Logger for Java.(The URL seems not working, we will soon repair that.)

     $ wget http://fluentd.org/releases/java/fluent-logger-${logger.version}-jar-with-dependencies.jar